diptipawar/Python-Flask--File-upload/README.md

 # Python-Flask--File-upload

-This is flask based web application to upload the image.
+This is flask based web application to upload image.
 The uploaded images are saved on server side.

 Run python fileupload.py
 After running the program click on url and upload image.